ralna/RALFit/libRALFit/doc/common/options.rst

 .. |initial_radius| replace:: specifies the initial trust-region radius, :math:`\Delta`.

-.. |regularization| replace:: specifies if a regularized non-linear least squares
+.. |regularization| replace:: specifies the method by which a regularized non-linear least squares
-			      problem needs to be solved, and if so, what method is used to solve it.
+			      problem is solved implicitly.
+Is designed to be used when solving the nonlinear least-squares problem recursively.
 Possible values are:

-.. |regularization_term| replace:: specifies the regularization weight, :math:`\sigma`, used in the least-squares problem.
+.. |regularization_term| replace:: specifies the regularization weight, :math:`\sigma`, used when implicitly solving the least-squares problem.

-.. |regularization_power| replace:: specifies the regularization index, :math:`p`, used in the least-squares problem.
+.. |regularization_power| replace:: specifies the regularization index, :math:`p`, used when implicitly solving  the least-squares problem.

 .. |maximum_radius| replace:: specifies the maximum size permitted for the trust-region radius.